The SR Latch: Unpacking the Fundamental Building Block of Digital Memory

 Boolean Logic: The Math Behind the Memory

 We can express the behavior of the NOR-based SR Latch with a characteristic equation.
-The output Q is determined by the R input and the output of the other gate, $\overline{Q}$.
+The output Q is determined by the R input and the output of the other gate, .

-However, we know that $\overline{Q}$ is itself a function of S and Q:
+However, we know that is itself a function of S and Q:

-Look closely at the last row of the truth table: S=1 and R=1.
-We call this the "forbidden" or "invalid" state.
+Look closely at the last row of each truth table: S=1, R=1 for the NOR version, and =0, =0 for the NAND version.
+We call this the “forbidden” or “invalid” state.
 Why?

-- Logical Contradiction: When S=1, the bottom NOR gate's output ($\overline{Q}$) is forced to 0.
-When R=1, the top NOR gate's output (Q) is also forced to 0.
-This means $Q = \overline{Q} = 0$, which violates the fundamental principle that an output and its complement must be opposites.
+- Logical Contradiction: In the NOR implementation, when S=1, the bottom NOR gate’s output () is forced to 0.
+When R=1, the top NOR gate’s output (Q) is also forced to 0.
+This means , which violates the fundamental principle that an output and its complement must be opposites.
+In the NAND version, the same simultaneous assertion forces both Q and to 1—an equally invalid condition.

-- Race Condition: The real danger occurs when the inputs transition from this forbidden state (S=1, R=1) back to the hold state (S=0, R=0).
-Both NOR gates will try to re-evaluate their outputs simultaneously.
-Which one "wins"?
+- Race Condition: The real danger occurs when the inputs transition from the forbidden state back to the hold state.
+Both gates will try to re-evaluate their outputs simultaneously.
+Which one “wins”?
 The result depends on minuscule differences in manufacturing, wire length, and temperature—a classic race condition.
 The final state of the latch becomes unpredictable, which is unacceptable in a reliable digital system.

 This is why in any practical design, you must ensure the S and R inputs are never active at the same time.
 This limitation is precisely what led to the development of more advanced memory circuits like D-Latches and JK Flip-Flops.